DeepLink-org/transformers/docs/source/en/model_doc/esm.md

 order of magnitude faster than AlphaFold2, enabling exploration of the structural space of metagenomic proteins in practical timescales.*

+Tips:

+- ESM models are trained with a masked language modeling (MLM) objective.

 The original code can be found [here](https://github.com/facebookresearch/esm) and was was developed by the Fundamental AI Research team at Meta AI.
 ESM-1b, ESM-1v and ESM-2 were contributed to huggingface by [jasonliu](https://huggingface.co/jasonliu)